0cfernandes00/Project5-Vulkan-Grass-Rendering/README.md

 ## Culling

 ### Orientation Culling
-It's important to cull blades with a front vector pointing away from the camera's look vector, because the width will become zero and rendering these pixels will produce rendering artifacts.
+Culls the blades with a front vector pointing away from the camera's look vector, because the width will become zero and rendering these pixels will produce rendering artifacts.

 <img src="img/orientation_culling.gif" width="450">

-### Frustum Culling
+### View Frustum Culling
-Blades the fall outside of the viewing frustrum will not be visible, and should be optimized out.
+Culls the blades that fall outside of the viewing frustum as they will not be visible.

 <img src="img/viewFrustrum_culling.gif" width="450">

 ### Distance Culling
-Blades that are outside a defined range from camera will be optimized out.
+Culls the blades that are outside a defined range from the camera.

 <img src="img/grass_dist_occl.gif" width="450">